Coronavirus: Pakistani government lays off thousands of workers to revive economy | DW | 05.06.2020

 Shaikh Irshad, a 39-year-old weaver in Faisalabad city, can't make ends meet due to the coronavirus crisis, which has paralyzed the country's industrial sector.

-"Even with my meagre income before the pandemic, I could hardly manage to feed my family.
+"Even with my meager income before the pandemic, I could hardly manage to feed my family.
 Now we can barely survive," Irshad told DW.

-Pakistan's economy was in tatters even before the emergence of coronavirus in the country, but the pandemic has added to the South Asian country's economic woes.
+Pakistan's economy was in tatters even before the emergence of coronavirus, but the pandemic has added to the South Asian country's economic woes.

-Nearly 90,000 people have been tested positive for the virus, with over 1,800 related deaths.
+Nearly 90,000 people have tested positive for the virus, with more than 1,800 related deaths.
 The country has recorded a huge spike in COVID-19 cases since Prime Minister Imran Khan's government lifted lockdown restrictions in mid-May.

 Read more: Pakistan risking disaster with its contentious coronavirus strategy

-Khan insists the revival of the economy is more important than containing the coronavirus spread.
+Khan insists the revival of the economy is more important than containing the spread of coronavirus.

 "Unfortunately, the [previous] lockdown has already hit the poor people.
-We no longer can afford that," Khan told media in the capital Islamabad.
-"Therefore, except for a few sectors, all other sectors will stay open," Khan recently said, adding that the government wants to "save people from coronavirus and hunger simultaneously."
+We no longer can afford that," Khan told media in the capital, Islamabad.
+"Therefore, except for a few sectors, all other sectors will stay open," he recently said, adding that the government wants to "save people from coronavirus and hunger simultaneously."

 "Coronavirus is going nowhere, at least this year.
 That means we have to live with it following safety guidelines," Khan said.